In today’s world, we see technological advancements more than ever.

-Firstly, it should have IT’s strategic goals and objectives as they relate to business.
-It should also include information about current IT infrastructure and HR capabilities, requirements for the future plans, and the transition roadmap for IT.
+Firstly, it should have IT's strategic goals and objectives as they relate to business.
+IT strategy plan should also include information about current IT infrastructure and HR capabilities, requirements for the future plans, and the transition roadmap for IT.

 It is important to keep in mind that this document should outline a mission statement that clearly defines what the plans to achieve are.
 Most of the time, the first step of creating an effective plan is to start by reviewing the company’s strategic plan.
 This step helps to identify specific areas where technology can improve the operational process.